IOAYT/Get-Ready-for-Git/goals.md

+## Goals for this course
-To understand what i am doing
+* To understand what i am doing

-To pass hopefully with a 70 or higher
+* To pass hopefully with a 70 or higher

-To have fun while doing it
+* To have fun while doing it

 Message: These are my goals for this semester